JaroslavHolan/holan-demo-java/README.md

 # Jaroslav Holaň - Java Demo app

-This is example of my experiments with some software technologies.
+This is an example of my experiments with some software technologies.

 ## Prerequisites